PREAMBLE AND SUMMARY

 2.7.
 FUEL CYCLE, INCLUDING WASTE MANAGEMENT

 ISFS at Jaslovské Bohunice (in operation since 1987) is being used to store spent fuel assemblies in a water filled pool (wet storage).
 After its reconstruction, based on changes in the layout of stored assemblies, ISFS has a higher final storage capacity (14 112 spent fuel assemblies, i.e. approximately 1700 tonnes of heavy metal).
 Reconstruction also secures higher seismic resistance and extends the service life of nuclear installations to 50 years.
 This capacity is sufficient to store all SNF produced by the WWER type power plants at the Jaslovské Bohunice site.
-Currently, the SNF from NPP Mochovce 1, 2, after several years of storage in the interim storage pool next to the reactors, is transported for long term storage at ISFS Jaslovské Bohunice.
-The construction of a dry storage facility is anticipated based on a principle of using dual use transport and storage containers.
+Currently, the SNF from NPP Mochovce 1, 2, after several years of storage in the interim storage pool next to the reactors, is being transported for long term storage at ISFS Jaslovské Bohunice.
+An application for a permit for the construction of a dry storage facility was delivered to ÚJD SR in 2020.

-Liquid and solid radioactive waste from decommissioning and operation of NPPs, institutional radioactive waste as well as radioactive waste from providing further commercial services is treated and processed in the nuclear facility’s radioactive waste processing and treatment technologies.
+Liquid and solid radioactive waste from the decommissioning and operation of NPPs, institutional radioactive waste, as well as radioactive waste from further commercial services is processed using the nuclear facility’s radioactive waste processing technologies into a form that meets the requirements for final disposal.
+Very low level RAW and low level RAW are disposed in the National Radwaste Repository at the Mochovce site.

 2.8.
 RESEARCH AND DEVELOPMENT